Bayesian decomposition using Besov priors: Numerical experiments

 In this test scenario, we study the performance of the method with two Besov priors introduced in Section~\ref{sec:BesovDecomposition}.
 We use the Haar wavelet $\psi_{g}$ for $\mathbf{g}$ and the DB(8) wavelet $\psi_{h}$ for $\mathbf{h}$.
 The prior parameters are set as $s_{g} = s_{h} = p_{g} = p_{h} = 1$.
 We first fix $\lambda_{g} = \lambda_{h} = 1$ to analyze the uncertainty quantification properties of the method and compare it to the method using a single Besov prior in terms of both sampling efficiency and reconstruction quality.
+While these fixed Besov priors are not tuned to achieve optimal reconstruction quality, they provide a controlled baseline that allows us to clearly assess the advantages and disadvantages of the decomposition model.
 We then study the influence of varying $\lambda_{g}$ and $\lambda_{h}$ on the reconstruction quality.

 For all experiments in this test, inference is performed using NUTS to generate $\num{15000}$ total samples, of which the first $\num{5000}$ are discarded as burn-in.
 The remaining $\num{10000}$ samples are used to compute the posterior mean estimate, the 95\% credible interval (CI), and the CI width.
 To assess sampling quality, we compute the effective sample size (ESS) over the entire grid and report the minimum, median, and maximum values.
 Additionally, we evaluate the autocorrelation function (ACF) at a representative grid point to examine sample correlation.
 Reconstruction quality is measured using the relative error between the posterior mean and the ground truth $\mathbf{f}_{\text{true}}$.